- Avoiding Violations

 Policies and Procedures

-- Make sure you understand the Liquor Licence Act and Regulations.
+- Make sure you understand the Liquor Licence and Control Act, 2019 (LLCA) and Regulations.

-- Create and enforce house polices that promote responsible service and moderate alcohol consumption.
+- Create and enforce house policies that promote responsible service and moderate alcohol consumption.

-- Ensure that staff/volunteers serving liquor are at least 18 years.
+- Ensure that staff/volunteers selling/serving alcohol are at least 18 years of age.

 - Assign a trained staff member (or professional security) to monitor the door.

-- Check the identification of people you suspect are under 19 years of age.
+- Check the I.D. of people you suspect are underage and look under 25 years of age.

 - Ensure the number of people on the premises is within lawful capacity.